denodrivers/postgres/docs/README.md

 ## Executing queries

-Executing a query is as simple as providing the raw SQL to your client, it will automatically be queued, validated and processed so you can get a human readable, blazing fast result
+Executing a query is as simple as providing the raw SQL to your client, it will automatically be queued, validated, and processed so you can get a human readable, blazing-fast result

 ```ts
 const result = await client.queryArray("SELECT ID, NAME FROM PEOPLE");